Financial Aid Information and Policies

 Federal Pell Grant

-Federal Pell Grant awards range from $767 to $7,395 for the 2023-2024 academic year and vary from year-to-year.
-Award amounts are based on cost of attendance, enrollment status (full-time or part-time), and need analysis information provided on the Student Aid Report (SAR).
-Up to an additional 50% of Pell Grant aid may be available to students in the summer who use their entire Pell Grant in Fall and Spring, known as ‘Year-Round Pell’.
-To receive Year-Round Pell, students must enroll at least half-time in the summer term and meet all other eligibility requirements.
-Summer Pell Grants, which are different from Year-Round Pell, may be available to students who did not use their entire Pell Grant in the Fall and Spring terms.
+Federal Pell Grant awards range from $740 to $7,395 for the 2024-2025 academic year and vary from year-to-year.
+Award amounts are based on cost of attendance, enrollment, and need analysis information provided on the FAFSA Submission Summary.
+Up to an additional 50% of Pell Grant aid may be available to students in the summer who use their entire Federal Pell Grant in fall and spring, known as ‘Year-Round Pell.’
+Summer Pell Grants, which are different from Year-Round Pell, may be available to students who did not use their entire Pell Grant in the fall and spring terms.
 Additional information may be found on our grants webpage.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant (FSEOG) may be available for undergraduate students with an Expected Family Contribution of zero.
-In the 2023-2024 academic year, the maximum award amount is $1,000 and can vary year to year.
-Students are required to be enrolled at least half-time in aid eligible courses, which is six credit hours for an undergraduate student, to maintain eligibility for this award.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) may be available for undergraduate students with a Student Aid Index of -1500 to zero.
+For the 2024-2025 academic year, the maximum award amount is $900 for residential students and $700 for online students, and can vary year to year.
+Students must be enrolled at least half-time in aid eligible courses (which is six credit hours for an undergraduate student), to maintain eligibility for this award.
 Additional information may be found on our grants webpage.

 Federal Teach Grant Summary